velazcod/s3proxyupload/README.md

 Using the AWS SDK on Mobile apps is usually overkill and bloated, when in most cases, it's only needed to upload to S3.
 Doing a direct request to S3 is also a bit painful due to headers signing, so this is a solution for that problem.

+## REQUIRES AUTHENTICATION TO BE IMPLEMENTED, SEE api.go:26

 ## Steps to build

 * Open s3uploader.go and set your access key, secret, upload folder and bucket